ian-small/Chloe.jl/README.md

 ## Developer Recipes
 ### Multithreading

-Chloe will take advantage of multiple threads if possible.
+Chloë will take advantage of multiple threads if possible.
 To benefit from this substantial speedup, specify the number of threads to use when starting Julia.
 Using multiple threads is generally much faster than using multiple distributed processes (see the 'Distributed' section below).

 For example: